Workiva/react_testing_library/doc/migration_guides/queries.md

 For example, the following test uses `getComponentByTestId` and `component.getInputDomNode()` to access the input element.
 We need to migrate this test to use an RTL query instead.

+// TODO replace this and move to component testing
 ```dart
 import 'dart:html';